Duchess Meghan Reportedly Nicknamed ‘Tungsten’ By Prince Charles

 — Padma Rani INDIAN (@KPadmaRani1) July 18, 2018

-Meanwhile, her great-grandson, Prince George, who will also someday be the King of England, calls her “Gan Gan,” due to having not quite figured out how to say “Grandma.”
+Meanwhile, her great-grandson, Prince George, who will also someday be the king of England, calls her “Gan Gan,” due to having not quite figured out how to say “Grandma.”

 Princes Harry and William have also used nicknames (more like code names) at various points in their lives, usually during their schooling and military years, in order to draw attention to themselves.